-Find out what public health means and why physio staff are ideally placed to promote it.
+Find out what public health and physical activity mean and why physio staff are ideally placed to promote it.

 Public health concerns itself with both illness prevention and the promotion of personal wellbeing.
 An emphasis on health promotion and physical activity is now central to government policy across the UK and can attract significant service investment.
 This new focus presents huge opportunities for physiotherapy staff.